-Whether you just want to show some love to your favorite projects or get involved by contributing to the code base, GitHub lets you connect with developers big and small.
+Whether you just want to show some love to your favorite projects or show off your web developer skills by contributing to the code base, GitHub lets you connect with developers big and small.

 GitHub is also a great place to show potential employers what you’ve been working on.

 🔨 Go Get the Job

 In theory, you have everything in place to get that job: